 The duties and responsibilities of the Related Party Transactions Committee are discussed in the Related Party Transactions Committee Charter.
-The definition of Related Parties and the guidelines in handling related party transactions are discussed in the Related Party Transactions Policy.
+The definition of Related Parties and the guidelines in handling related party transactions are discussed in the Operating Policies and Procedures on Related Party Transactions.